chuanyao17/Image-Processing-Using-MPI/README.md

  - `CMake`
  - `OpenCV`

- Typed the following command line to build the program
+Type the following command line to build the program

 ```
 ~$ sh install.sh